Un1xG0d/StarStream/README.md

 ## Getting Started
 ### Configure Raspberry Pi
-Install [Raspberry Pi OS Lite (64 bit)](https://www.raspberrypi.com/software/) onto your Raspberry Pi and configure the WiFi & SSH settings.
+Install [Raspberry Pi OS Lite (64 bit)](https://www.raspberrypi.com/software/) onto your Raspberry Pi, configure the WiFi settings, and create an account with the username `admin`.

 This is the headless mode without a GUI, which will make the system last longer on battery power.